-For the most up-to-date information about the test, please visit the official Medical College Admission Test (MCAT) website.
+For the most up-to-date information about the test, please visit the official Medical College Admission Test (MCAT) website and MCAT resource hub.
 Some highlights include:

 - What's on the MCAT Exam?

 - Online practice questions

 - Khan Academy MCAT video collection

 - Psychology and sociology textbook resources

 - Test dates and registration